 Medicine Schools in Washington

-A Medicine major is the 14th most popular major in this state.
+As a degree choice, Medicine is the 7th most popular major in the state.

 Education Levels of Medicine Majors in Washington